More useful info:

 This is me on the Grave Creek Mound:

-President Nelson taught, "Good inspiration is based upon good information."
-If you are a Latter-day Saint and haven't read Oliver Cowdery's 8 essays on Church history, including Letter VII, you need to read them to understand Church history, the Book of Mormon, and the related teachings of the prophets.
+"Glad tidings from Cumorah!
+Moroni, an angel from heaven, declaring the fulfilment of the prophets—the book to be revealed."
+(D&C 128:20) President Nelson: "Good inspiration is based upon good information."
+Latter-day Saints must read Oliver Cowdery's Letter VII to understand Church history and the Book of Mormon.
 “If you only read the books that everyone else is reading, you can only think what everyone else is thinking." –Haruki Murakami

 More useful info: